danwing/metadata/draft-rw-flow-metadata.md

 ## Don't Care bit

 Don't care bit (DC) indicates if the sender expects the packet to be delivered as reliably as possible or if the packet can be dropped without significant impact to the experience.
-Unreliable packet with don't care bit is different from reliable/loss-tolerant nature.
+Setting/Clearing don't care bit is not the same as tagging a traffic reliable/loss-tolerant.
 The application would function when an unreliable packet with don't care bit set is lost (will not require retransmission of the packet) but there would be a considerable impact to experience.
-In this case, don't care bit would be cleared(0).
-When the nature of a packet is reliable, packet not being delivered will cause the application to fail (will require retransmission of the packet).
+On the other hand, when the nature of a packet is reliable, packet not being delivered will cause the application to fail (will require retransmission of the packet).
 An example for this distinction is discussed in {{IndustrialApplication}} section.

 * When signaled in binary, the don't care bit is 0 or a 1.
 * When signaled in JSON, it is encoded as name "DontCare" and is either "true" or "false".